seankross/the-unix-workbench/docs/05-Bash-Programming.md

 Since that command does not exist, it creates a specific kind of error which is indicated by the program's **exit status**.
-The exit status of a program is an integer, the exit status of the last program run is stored in the question mark variable (`$?`).
+The exit status of a program is an integer which indicates whether the program was executed successfully or if an error occurred.
+The exit status of the last program run is stored in the question mark variable (`$?`).
 We can take a look at the exit status of the last program with `echo`: